-Jenson Edwards, who will be five years old in October 2017, lives in Buckley in North Wales and was diagnosed with Duchenne muscular dystrophy in February 2016.
+Jenson Edwards, lives in Buckley in North Wales and was diagnosed with Duchenne muscular dystrophy in February 2016.

 Mum Hannah and Dad Craig first realised that something was not quite right with their son when they noticed that Jenson’s legs were not working like they should.